Osteoarthrosis, also known as osteoarthritis, is a non-inflammatory degenerative disease of articular cartilage. It is characterized by:

 The following are the clinical features of osteoarthritis:

-- Deformities: In advanced cases of osteoarthritis, joint deformities may occur, such as the development of bony growths (osteophytes) or misalignment of the joint.
+7. Deformities: Joint abnormalities, such as the formation of bony growths (osteophytes) or misalignment of the joint, may arise in advanced cases of osteoarthritis.

 Diagnosis: